 A wrong test will be given for passing the wrong side of a course marker, missing or making no attempt to stop at a stop astride line or within a "STOP/GO" box or otherwise taking the wrong route.
 If a crew corrects their mistakes (i.e. unwinds) and ultimately completes the test correctly it will not be considered to be a wrong test.
+It is not permissible to 'unwind' if the front axle has passed the next cone, marker or junction or if the car has travelled more than 50m from the previous cone or marker, whichever is the lesser.

-Codeboards on tests may be located on either side of the test route as identified in the test diagram and will be placed directly behind the red stamp board as shown in figure 18.2.1 and should be recorded on the timecard in ink before the test finish.
-These may be proceeded by a yellow stamp board.
+Code Boards on Special Tests may be located on either side of the test route as identified in the test diagram and will be placed directly behind and at a right angle to the red stamp board as shown in figure 18.2.1.
+The complete code shown and should be legibly recorded in the place provided on the timecard in ink, before the test finish.
+These Code Boards may be proceeded by a yellow stamp board.